kevinbentley/homework_april2026/README.md

 ### lcd_display.c
 The LCD display has a frame buffer, but also stores a text string when text is written to it.
 Since some LCD displays allow direct text, and others are pure pixels, I added support for either.

-If the libpng driver is available when CMake is used, it comiles in PNG writing, so you can dump the contents of the frame for debugging.
+If the libpng driver is available when CMake is used, it compiles in PNG writing, so you can dump the contents of the frame for debugging.

 ### font.c
 The code for font rendering to the frame buffer is written by AI, it defines some simple fonts and can burn them in to the frame.